JV-conseil/ucloud/github/README.txt

 └── ucloud/

-What the script does
+What this script does

 - Install packages for Linux with apt.
+- Install GitHub CLI
 - Authenticate to GitHub.
-- Clone / Pull repositories.
+- Clone / Pull GitHub repositories.

 options: